 Simple English definitions for legal terms

-Read a random definition: labor and materials
+Read a random definition: waiver of tort

 Term: DE HOMAGIO RESPECTUANDO